Aug 26, 2009

 1 tablespoon sugar

-2 tablespoons extra-virgin olive oil
+2 tablespoons extra-virgin olive oil (add more as needed)

 1 tablespoon water